-Brazil's Dilma Rousseff faces judgment day in Senate
+Brazil's Senate ousts Rousseff in impeachment vote

 Story highlights

-- Brazil's Senate votes on fate of President Dilma Rousseff today
+- Brazil's Senate votes to remove Rousseff from office

 - Rousseff has called impeachment proceedings an attempt at a power grab by her rivals

-(CNN)Brazil's Senate convened Wednesday for a closely watched vote that will determine whether President Dilma Rousseff gets kicked out of office.
+Brazil's Senate voted 61-20 Wednesday to remove President Dilma Rousseff from office, finding her guilty of breaking budgetary laws in an impeachment trial.

-In an impeachment process that's dragged on for months, Rousseff was accused of breaking budgetary laws.
+The impeachment process against Rousseff has dragged on for months.
 She was suspended in May.
-And if senators find her guilty in an impeachment trial Wednesday, she'll be removed from office.

-Vice President Michel Temer, who's been acting as interim president since Rousseff's suspension, will assume the office of president and serve out the remainder of her term.
+Michel Temer, 75, Rousseff's one-time vice president who's been serving as interim president since her suspension, will assume the office of president and serve out the remainder of her term.

-If the motion to remove her from office fails, the suspended Rousseff will resume her duties immediately.

 Rousseff, 68, Brazil's first-ever female head of state and a former Marxist guerrilla, insisted earlier this week that she had committed no crime and said she was proud that she'd been "faithful to my commitment to the nation."